 Teachers are moving towards a more learner-centered approach to teaching, and pupils have more opportunity to engage in meaningful learning tasks in order to develop their emerging literacy and numeracy skills.

 Video material support the Toolkits by providing model lessons and short clips demonstrating key best practices for Teachers to reﬂect on, discuss with their peers, and incorporate in their teaching practice.
-For English, audio will help develop Teachers’ language proﬁciency through material such as classroom dialogue and models of pronunciation.
-For Mathematics, video content is crucial in modelling the concepts introduced to Teachers through the Toolkits, particularly how the use of concrete materials can support pupils’ understanding.
+For English, audio helps develop Teachers’ language proﬁciency through material such as classroom dialogue and models of pronunciation.
+For Mathematics, video content is crucial in modelling the concepts introduced to teachers through the Toolkits, particularly how the use of concrete materials can support pupils’ understanding.

 English and Mathematics teachers at each school are also supported with materials for, school-based Community of Practice sessions to discuss, reﬂect on, and share learnings based on their use of the Toolkits.
 In addition, BLF ﬁeld staﬀ visit all schools regularly to provide technical assistance and support School Subject Leaders (SSLs) and teachers to meet their learning goals.